msu-eele-fpga/labs-and-homework-Krisallick/docs/hw5.md

-# Homework 4: Timed Counter
+# Homework 5: Vending machine
 ## Overview
-For this homework we created a timed counter.
-When given a count time this Timed Counter will count up to the time divided by the FPGA clock period
+For this homework we created a Vending machine using a Finite State Machine.
 ## Deliverables
 <Screenshot><img src="assets/vending_machine_entire_sim.png">